jimjitsuesq/portfolio-sql-library-manager/README.md

 ## General Information

 - This was the eighth project in my Team Treehouse Full-Stack JavaScript Tech Degree.
-- Received grade of "Exceeds Expectations" (highest grade available).
+- I received grade of "Exceeds Expectations" (the highest available).
-- The main focus was on learning ExpressJS, interact with and validate data stored in databases using a library such as Sequelize and format pages using a template engine, such as Pug.
+- Queries are handled using the Sequelize ORM and views are rendered using the Pug template engine.
+- The main focus in this project was on expanding knowledge of working with SQL queries.
+- There was also emphasis on validating, interacting with and displaying the data stored within the database.

 ## Technologies Used

+- NodeJS
 - ExpressJS
 - Sequelize
 - Pug